Game Plan (company)

 Game Plan was a pinball manufacturer that produced pinball tables from 1978 to 1985.
 Game Plan was a subsidiary of AES Technology Systems and was located in Elk Grove Village, Illinois.
 Game Plan's president was former Chicago Coin table designer Wendell McAdams.

 The company initially produced cocktail-style pinball tables and produced five different models in their first year of existence.
 The company began producing full-size tables with 1979's Sharpshooter, a "Wild West" themed table.
 Sharpshooter, incidentally, was Game Plan's best-selling table, having produced 4,200 units in all.

 From 1980 through 1982, Game Plan also released a small number of video games, most all of them licensed from other manufacturers, beginning with Tora Tora in 1980.
 Other games include: Killer Comet, Intruder, Megatack, Kaos, and Pot Of Gold.

 Former Game Plan designer John Trudeau went on to design many other pinball games at Gottlieb/Premier and later Williams, including titles such as The Machine: Bride of Pin*Bot (1991) and The Flintstones (1994).
-Ed Cebula later worked as a table designer and mechanical engineer at Data East Pinball.
+Ed Cebula later worked as a playfield designer and mechanical engineer at Data East Pinball.